rocketfuel/sdbc/README.md

 * JDBC Connection types are now per-DBMS (i.e. they are path dependent).
 * Update scalaz streams to [FS2](https://github.com/functional-streams-for-scala/fs2).
+* Stream support is built-in.
 * Support for multiple results per query from SQL Server.
-* Stream support is built-in.
-* Instant without an offset is interpreted as being in UTC rather than
+* A datetime without an offset from a DBMS is interpreted as being in UTC rather than the system default time zone.

 ### 1.0